elmtree-askmo/cloudcannon-app/content/learn/mathematics/what-is-the-shape-and-direction-of-a-typical-cube-root-graph.md

 url: /learn/mathematics/questions/what-is-the-shape-and-direction-of-a-typical-cube-root-graph
 score: -1.0
 related_article1:
-    id: 163751
+    id: 163768
-    title: What are the domain and range characteristics of cube root functions?
+    title: >-
+        How are cube root functions used in real-world applications?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-are-the-domain-and-range-characteristics-of-cube-root-functions
+    url: /learn/mathematics/questions/how-are-cube-root-functions-used-in-realworld-applications
 related_article2:
-    id: 163748
+    id: 163750
+    title: >-
-    title: What steps are involved in graphing a cube root function?
+        How can you identify key features on the graph of a cube root function?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-steps-are-involved-in-graphing-a-cube-root-function
+    url: /learn/mathematics/questions/how-can-you-identify-key-features-on-the-graph-of-a-cube-root-function
 related_article3:
-    id: 163759
+    id: 163770
-    title: Why do cube root functions lack minimum and maximum values?
+    title: >-
+        What are the effects of transformations and translations on cube root functions?
     subject: Mathematics
-    url: /learn/mathematics/questions/why-do-cube-root-functions-lack-minimum-and-maximum-values
+    url: /learn/mathematics/questions/what-are-the-effects-of-transformations-and-translations-on-cube-root-functions
 related_article4:
-    id: 163783
+    id: 163751
+    title: >-
-    title: Why are cube root functions considered continuous functions?
+        What are the domain and range characteristics of cube root functions?
     subject: Mathematics
-    url: /learn/mathematics/questions/why-are-cube-root-functions-considered-continuous-functions
+    url: /learn/mathematics/questions/what-are-the-domain-and-range-characteristics-of-cube-root-functions
 related_article5:
     id: 163761
+    title: >-
-    title: How do the graphs of cube root functions differ from those of square root functions?
+        How do the graphs of cube root functions differ from those of square root functions?
     subject: Mathematics
     url: /learn/mathematics/questions/how-do-the-graphs-of-cube-root-functions-differ-from-those-of-square-root-functions
 ---